 Brotherton Library opening times

-Bottled water is allowed in the library.
+Drinks with lids are allowed in the library.
 Please consume other food and drink outside or in the Parkinson Court café.

 If you leave the library for more than 30 minutes, please take your belongings with you.